 In 2015, Zhuck was not only featured in the Creative Review annual, but also won a prestigious Wooden Pencil at the D&AD awards for best Digital Brand Expression.

 Smaller moments help explain larger stories too.
 When GDPR came into effect in 2017, companies had to start complying with new laws to be transparent about how they were treating their users personal data.
 Google had launched a site the previous year for individuals, but I was involved in the design and build for their much more legally complex Business site.
 Due to the complex legal language being used, it was our job to find some more relatable form of expression for them in illustrations and animations to help break down difficult concepts into more bite-sized chunks.
-We came up with hundreds of illustrations and animations for the site, most of which didn't get used, but you can read more about it here, or visit the site itself here.
+We came up with hundreds of illustrations and animations for the site, most of which didn't get used, but you can read more about it here.

 As a follow on from our Mixed Reality work at Swift, we entered and won the Samsung/Dezeen competition to design a piece for Samsung's new QLED TV which featured their new 'Ambient Mode' functionality.
 Our serene fish respond to not just the lighting of the room, but also the physical presence of anyone standing near it, while fitting seamlessly into any home's aesthetic.